L270/-storage-emulated-0-Download-metasploit-framework-6.0.28-20210124112447_1rapid7-1.el6.x86_64.rpm/dev/Setting-Up-a-Metasploit-Development-Environment.md

 This will checkout a version of Janus (using Git) to your ~/.vim directory.
 Yep, you now have a git repo in one of your more important dot-directories.
+Be sure to update it occasionally.

-Finally, I have a very small set of defaults, here: https://gist.github.com/4658778 .
-Drop this in your `~/.vimrc.after` file.
-Note, **Metasploit no longer uses hard tabs**.
+Finally, I have a very [small set](https://gist.github.com/4658778) of defaults that I like.
+Drop those in your `~/.vimrc.after` file.

-*<sup>TODO: Add Rubymine docs, add screenshots for this</sup>* *<sup>TODO: Could reference the Sublime Text 2 plugin TidyOnExit for anyone using Sublime</sup>*
+*<sup>TODO: Add Rubymine docs, add screenshots for this</sup>*

+*<sup>TODO: Could reference the Sublime Text 2 plugin TidyOnExit for anyone using Sublime</sup>*

 ## Using GitHub